home-assistant/companion.home-assistant/docs/notifications/basic.md

 You can create notifications with a progress bar by passing the `progress` option.

 The notification requires constant updates to track the progress.
+Make sure to use `tag` to [replace](#replacing) the existing notification.
 Once the process has completed you can remove the progress bar by sending a progress value of `-1`.

 - progress - current progress value
 - progress_max - max value of your progress (defaults to `1`)